RSS

 Fox pronounced itself satisfied with the pilot.
 It agreed to fund a full season, albeit at a cut-rate budget of less than $1 million per episode.

-So, the pilot was broadcast with little fanfare on September 10, 1993, followed by 23 more episodes over the months that followed.
+So, the pilot was broadcast with little fanfare on September 10, 1993, followed by 23 more episodes over the next months.
 In a testament to Fox’s relatively low expectations, the show was relegated to Friday nights.
 Friday was, along with Saturday, one of the two most undesirable evenings of the week, a traditional dumping ground of shows whose potential was considered limited, since so many of the young adults who were most coveted by advertisers tended to be anywhere other than at home sitting in front of their televisions on those evenings.
 (This rule of television programming had held true for decades; students of Star Trek history will remember that it was NBC’s decision in 1968 to move that show to Friday nights that sealed its fate after just three seasons.)

 The X-Files attracted only scattered, usually lukewarm reviews during its first year on the air.
 It was often described as a sort of low-rent copy of Twin Peaks, which was perhaps a partial truth but by no means a complete one.
 (To add grist to this mill, David Duchovny had actually had a small role in Twin Peaks, playing against his looks in a different way as a transgender law-enforcement agent.)
 The show put up mediocre ratings against weak competition in its inauspicious time slot.